Graduate programs

 -

-To be admitted, do I need to have a Masters degree in economics?
+To be admitted, do I need to have a master's degree in economics?

-No. Students with a Master’s degree in economics or a closely related field (either completed or in progress) should apply through the regular-entry option.
-Students with only an undergraduate degree should apply through the direct-entry option.
-The direct-entry option is new for September 2020 admissions.
+No. Students with a master's degree in economics or a closely related field (either completed or in progress) should apply through the regular-entry pathway.
+Students with only an undergraduate degree or a master's degree not closely related to economics should apply through the direct-entry pathway.
+In general, we are more interested in what courses you have taken than in the title of your degree(s).

 -